svc333/overview/dev-journey.md

 ## Starter kits
 {: #starter-kits}

-With starter kits, we want your experience to be easy to use and customizable.
+With starter kits, your experience should be easy to use and customizable.
 The starter kits assemble a skeleton production app in the language of your choice, ready for cloud deployment.
 Each starter kit includes a language, a framework, and a pattern for a specific use case and for reusing code.

 If a starter kit requires specific resources, no problem.
 With auto-provisioned resources, {{site.data.keyword.cloud_notm}} automatically creates instances for those resources when you create your app.
 You can access starter kits from the developer portal or command-line interface for instructions that are relevant to your focus area and workflow!